-As the demand for content creation has increased from recent years.
+As the demand for content creation has increased in recent years.
 The content becomes richer day by day.
-The increasing demand for headless CMS are introduced in the market by keeping in mind.
+The increasing demand for headless CMS is introduced in the market by keeping in mind.
 This trend is getting more attention as organizations are looking for modern solutions.
 The headless CMS offers great flexibility and scalability.

 Also Read: What Is Headless CMS